This apple cake with caramel glaze comes together quickly and easily. It’s ideal for weeknight desserts and fancy feasts alike.

 Spice or Not

 This cake is delightful without the spice.
-I personally prefer the spice but have a few family members who can do without.
+I personally prefer an apple spice cake but have a few family members who do not like spice.
 So I’ve made it both ways and it’s excellent, though different, with or without.

 Whole Grain Option